ELEKTROCODX/AURAVINDEXAPI/README.md

-# Aura Vindex (FOR WEB PROJECT)
+# AURA VINDEX (FOR WEB PROJECT)
-**Aura Vindex** is a full-stack web application designed to streamline library management.
+**AURA VINDEX** is a full-stack web application designed to streamline library management.
 It provides tools for libraries to efficiently handle:

 - Books: Catalog and manage book inventory.
 - Meeting Rooms: Track availability and manage reservations.